mirceanton/action-folder-matrix/README.md

 ### Metadata Files

-You can specify a metadata file to be read from each subdirectory with the `metadata_file` input parameter.
+You can specify a metadata file to be read from each subdirectory with the `metadata-file` input parameter.
 The contents of this file will be included in the matrix output, allowing you to use values like version, name, or other parameters in your downstream jobs.